Plugable DisplayPort to HDMI Active Adapter

 The Plugable DP-HDMI active adapter allows you to connect your DisplayPort-enabled computer to virtually any HDMI display.
 As more and more system manufacturers such as Microsoft, Intel, and Apple include DispalyPort outputs on their systems, Plugable’s active adapter enables you to continue to utilize your existing HDMI displays while minimizing potential compatibility issues that can be caused by low-cost, low-quality “passive” adapters.

-Our active DisplayPort to HDMI adapter is capable of supporting up to a 300MHz pixel clock and allow resolutions up to 3840×2160@30Hz (4K) (most inexpensive “passive” adapters on the market, also known as “level-shifters” or “Type 1” adapters, have a maximum resolution of 1920×1200) and supports pass-through of LPCM/HBR audio up to 8-channels and 192kHz sample rate.
+Our active DisplayPort to HDMI adapter is capable of supporting up to a 594MHz pixel clock and allow resolutions up to 3840×2160@60Hz (4K) (most inexpensive “passive” adapters on the market, also known as “level-shifters” or “Type 1” adapters, have a maximum resolution of 1920×1200) and supports pass-through of LPCM/HBR audio up to 8-channels and 192kHz sample rate.

-Our adapter has passed the extensive testing requirements necessary for VESA certification, and are compliant with VESA Dual-Mode DisplayPort 1.1, High Bit Rate (HBR), and HDMI 1.4 standards.
+Our adapter has passed the extensive testing requirements necessary for VESA certification, and are compliant with VESA Dual-Mode DisplayPort 1.2, High Bit Rate 2 (HBR2), and HDMI 2.0 standards.
 The adapter is also AMD Eyefinity compatible.

 Available resolution options will be determined by the specifications and abilities of your computer/graphics adapter and attached display.
 I.e.; if the graphics adapter in your system is only capable of outputting a maximum of 1080P to an external display, the Plugable active adapters will not allow you to exceed this limitation, regardless of the specifications of the attached monitor.